 - Easily provide customer service and your community members can help each other too.

 Discussion Forums are one of the oldest forms of online communication.
 A member posts about a topic and others are able to offer information, opinions, images, etc. in the “thread”.
-Social media has given people an alternative, but it’s not the same as being able to easily access and follow a discussion.
+Social media has given people an alternative, but it’s important to control your community on your own site if you can.

 WPMU Dev Forum – One of the easiest forums to implement, installing this plugin is as easy as dropping the code into a page.
 You’ll then have a Forum tab to click for customization and can place it anywhere with shortcode.